yukomath/Skin-Cancer-Classification/README.md

 | *Square-root scaled inverse-frequency weighted loss* | 0.8397 | 0.73 | **0.5817** |
 | *Focal loss only* | 0.8099 | 0.64 | **0.5621** |

+## Results and Discussion

+The results show that class imbalance handling has a significant impact on performance in medical image classification.

+*   **Weighted Random Sampling:**
+    Assisted in improving class balance during training, but did not reliably improve melanoma recall, suggesting that sampling alone is not sufficient for this problem.
+However, when combined with square-root scaled inverse-frequency weighting, a partial improvement in melanoma recall was observed.
+*   **Focal Loss:**
+    Focused learning on hard examples; however, it did not perform better than weighted cross-entropy in this dataset, likely due to the strong class imbalance.
+*   **Square-Root Scaled Inverse-Frequency Weighting:**
+    Reduced the effect of extreme class imbalance but simultaneously weakened the model’s sensitivity to rare classes such as melanoma.

+### Conclusion
+In summary, these results indicate a trade-off between enhanced performance on minority classes and maintaining stable overall classification performance.
+Among the evaluated methods, inverse-frequency weighted cross-entropy provided the most balanced performance, suggesting that directly using class frequency in the loss function is an effective strategy for this dataset.

+---

 The results show that class imbalance handling has a significant impact on performance in medical image classification.